Data-Science-Squad/dssquad-project-wiki/content/blog/2021-02-23-github-actions/index.md

 description: Description for the page
 ---

 GitHub Actions will make it easy to automate and orchestrate various workflows that drive our software.
-For our purposes, we will use GitHub Actions to automatically deploy and run our production code in GitHub whenever certain actions are performed on a repository.
+For our purposes, we will use GitHub Actions to trigger our production code to run in response to some automated event.

 Examples:

-- Every hour, a GitHub Actions workflow will automatically run the production Python script to retrieve new crime incidents from the source API and insert the new records into the production database.
+- Every day, new crime incidents from the source API will be gathered and inserted into the database.
+This will trigger a "git push" event to the `dssquad-ml` repository.

-- After new records have been retrieved, an empty commit is pushed to the `dssquad-ml` repository via automation.
-This will trigger a GitHub Actions workflow to run the production Python script that retrains the model, inserts new forecasts into the database, and logs accuracy metrics.
+- When the `dssquad-ml` repo receives the push event, GitHub Actions will automatically run a workflow to retrain the model, inserts new forecasts into the database, and logs accuracy metrics.

-- After the data and forecasts have been refreshed, an empty commit is pushed to the `dssquad-app` repository.
+- Once the `dssquad-ml` workflow is complete, this will trigger a "git push" event to the `dssquad-app` repository.
 Streamlit Sharing will automatically detect this event and redeploy the web application, resulting in fresh data and forecasts available to app users in the browser.